 The objective of Eq. $\ref{rho}$ is equivalent to the following constrained optimization problem since any canonical vector pair $\mathbf{h}_i$ and $\mathbf{m}_j$ are scale-independent.

-However, when we have a higher feature dimension $d$ and a relatively smaller number $\mathcal{T}$ of training samples, especially $d>\mathcal{T}$, covariance matrices $C_{XX}$ and $C_{YY}$ are singular.
-The problem is remedied by adding the regularization \cite {287} to the covariance matrices as:\\
+However, when we have a higher feature dimension $d$ and a relatively smaller number $\mathcal{T}$ of training samples, especially if $d>\mathcal{T}$, the covariance matrices $C_{XX}$ and $C_{YY}$ are singular.
+The problem is remedied by adding a regularization \cite{Warton2008340} to the covariance matrices as:\\

-where $r^X$ and $r^Y$ are non-negative regularization coefficients, and $I$ is the identity matrix.
-The canonical matrices $H$ and $M$ can be obtained through solving a generalized eigenvalue decomposition problem \cite {285}:\\
+where $r^X$ and $r^Y$ are nonnegative regularization coefficients, and $I$ is the identity matrix.
+The canonical matrices $H$ and $M$ can be obtained by solving a generalized eigenvalue decomposition problem \cite{Hardoon20042639}:\\

-On top of that, projecting the linked social networks $G^X$ and $G^Y$ to a new common correlated space is available using the canonical matrices $H$ and $M$.
+In addition, projecting the linked social networks $G^X$ and $G^Y$ to a new common correlated space is possible using the canonical matrices $H$ and $M$.
 We can link users' identities by calculating the distances of their projected features obtained by $Z^X=H^TX$ and $Z^Y=M^TY$ for $G^X$ and $G^Y$, respectively.
-This study takes the Euclidean distance as the measure.
-The distance of users $u_i$ and $u_j$ separately from the network $G^X$ and $G^Y$ in the common space $Z$ can be calculated by the square of a binorm:
+This study uses the Euclidean distance as the measurement metric.
+The distances of users $u_i$ and $u_j$ separately from networks $G^X$ and $G^Y$ in common space $Z$ can be calculated by the square of a binorm:

-A closer distance $D$ of two users represents that they have a greater chance of becoming a same natural person.
+A closer distance $D$ of two users indicates that they have a greater chance of being the same natural person.
 Consequently, the overall procedure of MAUIL can be given in Algorithm \ref{alg:MAUIL}.